 Free Flash Fiction Competition

-To encourage the writing of flash fiction we have a free competition for stories up to 200 words but must contain a twist (£5 for feedback plus our 42 page document: ‘An introduction to writing good flash fiction’).
+To encourage the writing of flash fiction we have a free competition for stories up to 200 words but must contain a twist (£5 for feedback plus our 47 page document: ‘Fundamentals of Flash Fiction‘).
 You can read more and enter on our competition page.